 1. Be Focused

-Anytime I have a meeting with a potential client in a coffee shop, something strange happens.
+Every time I have a meeting with a potential client in a coffee shop, something strange happens.
 First, in 90% of the cases, the client is completely defocused (because he’s on foreign land and, above that, on a place which he usually associates with leisure, not with work).
-Second, he become really familiar and tend to lose track of the conversation.
+Second, they tend to become too familiar and relaxed, so at some point they lose track of the conversation.

 It’s fundamental to be focused and, while still keeping an informal style, be sure you’ll always walk out with a list of next actions.
 Otherwise you just spent two hours of your life pretending you’re doing business while in fact you’ve just happily procrastinated in a coffee shop.